Gaining Financial Security & Career Passion with a Tech Job

 This type of sustained personal financial stability during a national crisis may be attributed, at least in part, to the technology sector’s resistance to general economic slowdowns.
-Per an analysis by CompTIA’s research team, the unemployment rate for IT occupations stood at 2.4% in November, which is below the national unemployment rate of 6.7%.
+As we hear more and more talk of recession, the September edition of The Tech Jobs Report indicates the unemployment rate for IT occupations stood at just over 2%, which is about half of the national unemployment rate.

 “I've been in cybersecurity for eight years now,” he recounts.
 “In those eight years, I've increased my salary fourfold.
 So, I went from making $28,000 a year to making over six figures now.”

 Hysell continues, “It wasn't that long ago that I was struggling to figure out how to pay rent for next month while eating.
 So, it's a contrast that not many people are fortunate enough to have.
 You just won't forget what got you there.
 You're always grateful.”

 Technical Support Jobs Can Connect Personal Passion with Professional Opportunity

 Like Hysell, Angela Curtis graduated from the IT-Ready course in Minneapolis / St. Paul.
 And like Hysell, Curtis has seen her financial stability bolstered by her tech career.